fpyttel/elasticsearch-chatbot-api/README.md

 # Elasticsearch Teams Chatbot API

-A simple project to run a MS Teams Chatbot which fetches log infos from an elasticsearch instance.
+This is an example project to run a MS Teams chatbot with Spring Boot which fetches log information by using the Elasticsearch REST API.
+During startup it trains a simple categorizer using OpenNLP for proper chat message parsing.

 ## Start the bot